udacity/pdsnd_github/README.md

-### 02/19/2019
+### 02/21/2019

 ### Explore US Bikeshare Data
 This python project is part of the Udacity education course.

 ### Description
 This program is using Python to understand US bikeshare data.
 The user can filter by city name and time frame.
+Output is the most frequent time by travel, most popular stations and trip, trip duration and more user stats.

 ### Files used
-CSV files provided by Udacity, part of course material.
+CSV files chicago.csv, new_york_city.csv and washington.csv provided by Udacity, part of course material.

+### Required Software
+Python 3.7.1, Pandas 0.23.4, Numpy 1.16.1

+### Respositoy Content

+bikeshare.py
+Main program, written in Python

+README.md
+This file.
+Contains Description, Required Software and Credits

+.gitignore
+To exclude chicago.csv, new_york_city.csv and washington.csv from upload from local respository

 ### Credits
 Following resources supported and helped me to complete the project, additonal to the Udacity Course Material, Student Hub and Knowledge Database.